3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 The second notable beach is Timang Beach.
 Here the reason is not mythological but rather scenery-wise and a bit of engineering.

-At Timang Beach there is a hand-drawn gondola that will take you to the nearby rocky island.
+At Timang Beach a hand-drawn gondola will take you to the nearby rocky island.
 It’s an odd place unlike anything else I’ve seen.

-Since Goa Jomblang is on the way over from Yogyakarta, most tours combine the two.
+Since Goa Jomblang is on the way over from Yogyakarta, it makes sense to book a tour that combines the two.
 Coming solo is only viable with a scooter as there’s no public transport.

 How about all 3 in one day?